dukex/ember-cli-deploy-github-example/README.md

 # Todos

+This is an example of todo-mvc app using [ember-cli-deploy](https://github.com/ember-cli/ember-cli-deploy) with [ember-deploy-github](https://github.com/dukex/ember-deploy-github) adapter to see this app run on github pages please go to [dukex.github.io/ember-cli-deploy-github-example](http://dukex.github.io/ember-cli-deploy-github-example)

+## Original README contents

 This is an example of the todo-mvc app, it aims to trail ember-cli and ember.js's latest stable conventions.
 To view a project more on the bleeding edge, feel to pop over and check out [ember-jobs](https://github.com/stefanpenner/ember-jobs)

 ## Prerequisites